 I am drawn to the unusual in the everyday – extraordinary events in the lives of ordinary people, the tinge of domestic gothic.

-Poison Panic, the true story of arsenic deaths in 1840s Essex, is published by Pen & Sword.
-I’m currently working on Fatal Evidence, a biography of Alfred Swaine Taylor, an important figure in nineteenth-century British forensic science.
+Poison Panic, the true story of arsenic deaths in 1840s Essex, was published in 2016.
+This year sees the publication of Fatal Evidence, my biography of Alfred Swaine Taylor, leading nineteenth-century forensic scientist.

 I have written about strange discoveries in parish registers and local newspapers for Fortean Times, genealogy how-to’s for Family Tree magazine and guest blogs for Findmypast and Historic UK.
 I contributed research to, and appeared on, an episode of Radio 4’s Punt PI.
 I give the occasional talk.